boytchev/texture-generator/examples/index.md

 ## Artistic examples

-Here are a few artistic examples.
+Here are a few artistic examples with diffucion, ambient occlusion, bump and displacement maps.
 They all use procedurally generated equirectangular textures.
-No textures are read from file, everything is generated at runtime.
+No textures are read from files, everything is generated at runtime.

 [<img src="snapshots/proof-of-concept.jpg">](https://boytchev.github.io/texture-generator/examples/proof-of-concept.html)